 It's nearly Christmas time now and some might still be looking for a tree and a few presents.
-Well, InfoQ would like to help you here.
-This article teaches you to create as many trees and presents as you need on your iOS device using Apple Swift and SceneKit.
-SceneKit is a 3d-graphics-framework often used for gaming projects and obviously sometimes to create Christmas accessories.
+This article lets you to create trees and presents on your iOS device using Apple Swift.
 Merry Swiftmas!

 There are two basic types of OOP: Simula and Smalltalk.
 Simula is well represented in .NET by C#.
 With Alan Lovejoy’s Essence#, we can see what a Smalltalk inspired language would look like.